jbottum/t5pat/langchain_markdown10.md

 # Testing LLMs with LangChain in a local environment for (7) types of reasoning

 Within (30) minutes of reading this post, you should be able to complete model serving requests from two popular python-based large language models (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
 We provide scripts that enable you to test these LLMs' capabilities to answer three types of prompts - Knowledge Retreival, Text2Text Question Answer and seven forms for Reasoning for Question Answer.
-We will walk your through installing dependences, and we will review the code and the output.
+We will walk your through installing dependencies, and we will review the code and the output.
 As an optional exercise, we will show to build and run a docker container with this code.
 Note - if you only have a few minutes and just want to run the models (and you have python3 and pip installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1).

 ## Why run local